expo/expo/docs/pages/versions/unversioned/guides/using-nextjs.md

 Using Expo with Next.js means you can share all of your existing components and APIs across your mobile and web.
 Next.js has it's own Webpack config so you'll need to start your web projects with the `next-cli` and not with `expo start:web`.

+Next.js can only be used with Expo for web, this doesn't provide SSR for native apps.

 ## API

 <details><summary>API Guide</summary>